Science Olympiad

 Apply principles of structural engineering, aerodynamics, and precision building across multiple competition events.

-As Co-head of the Middle School Science Olympiad Team, take an active role in developing younger students' scientific knowledge and competitive skills.
-Create practice tests tailored to middle school event topics, grade submissions, and provide detailed feedback to help students improve.
+As Co-head of the club for senior year, lead the team's overall direction while continuing to mentor newer competitors.
+As former Co-head of the Middle School Science Olympiad Team, took an active role in developing younger students' scientific knowledge and competitive skills — creating practice tests tailored to middle school event topics, grading submissions, and providing detailed feedback to help students improve.

 Build a strong pipeline of future competitors by fostering curiosity, teaching study strategies, and instilling confidence in students preparing for their first Science Olympiad experiences.